marcelcastrobr/AWS_solution_architect/high_availability/HA.markdown

 ![ELB](/images/ELB.png)

+# High Availability Bastion
+Realized through:
+- Network load balancer static IP address with two hosts in two AZs (production environment)
+- Autoscaling group that launch an additional bastion in another subnet (test and dev environment)

+# On Premises Strategies with AWS
+- Database migration service (DMS)
+    - Allow to move DBs to and from AWS
+    - Support homogenous (oracle to oracle) and heterogeneous migration (oracle to RDS)

+- Server migration service (SMS)
+    - supports incremental replication of your on-premise servers in to AWS.
+    - Can be used as a backup tool.

+- AWS application discovery service

+- VM import/export

+- Download Amazon Linux 2 as an ISO image.

 # AWS Axioms
 - Single AZ  will never be a right answer
 - AWS Managed services should always be preferrred